FimomilI/ReverseRADEX/README.md

 ## Output

+> This output is based on the the example inputs `config.ini` and `SpectraFile` provided above.

 An overview of the input + parameter estimates (simply the median and 16th and 84th quartiles) are provided.

 ```bash